On this page:

 Carpenters are skilled tradespeople who are self-motivated and enjoy working collaboratively with others.
 This line of work is most fulfilling for those who enjoy working with their hands and in various environments.

-- possess good verbal and written communication skills
+- have strong verbal and written communication skills

 - be proficient in using computers

-- be collaborative and adaptable to a team environment
+- be collaborative and adaptable in a team environment

-- have a strong commitment to safe work habits.
+- be committed to maintaining safe work habits.

 Careers and opportunities